 This website is intended to recall the experience of American military families living in Frankfurt, Germany, in the late 1950s and early 1960s.
 Of course everybody is welcome here, but no special pains have been taken to explain things to a wider audience.
-Latest update: 4 September 2017 (see bottom).
+It is largely supplanted by the narrative just mentioned.

 On a trip to Germany in 1975, I swung by the old neighboorhood and took a few (too few!) pictures of Frankfurt High School and the nearby area.
 Little had changed since I lived and went to school there in 1959-61 (although Stadt Frankfurt itself was in the process of being torn down and replaced with a whole new one).

 Here are the pictures (hint: maximize your browser for the full effect):